spsforks/QB64-Wiki/RESTORE.md

+## Example(s)
-*Example:* Using RESTORE to know the number of elements in the DATA in order to dimension and store the items in a array.
+ Using RESTORE to know the number of elements in the DATA in order to dimension and store the items in a array.

 ```vb